 Abstract

 Urban sprawl is the expansion over the limited fertile land.
 Urban sprawl stresses the agricultural resources and in return, influences food security.
 This study explores the influences of urban sprawl on the agricultural lands in Egypt through a case study in Greater Cairo, namely Giza governorate (Tersa district).
 It aims to develop a framework that links urban sprawl with its impact on agricultural activities.
 The study is carried out throughout qualitative and quantitative field study as well as analyzing irrigation water samples to evaluate irrigation water quality.
 The research affirms that urban sprawl led to losing about 19 percent of Tersa’s fertile agricultural lands between 2007 and 2017.
-Farmers working in the remaining agricultural lands face many challenges in traditional farming practices.
+Farmers working in the remaining fragmented agricultural lands face many challenges in traditional farming practices.
 As a result of polluted irrigation water, the remaining agricultural lands are losing their soil fertility and crop type has changed from edible vegetable crops to fodder crops.

-Keywords: urbanization; urban sprawl; fragmented agricultural lands
+Keywords: urban sprawl; fragmented agricultural lands

 Introduction